PoCI – Proof of Correct Inference Standard

 Documentation

-The PoCI v0 specification is available in PDF and a concise Markdown form inside this repository.
+The PoCI v0 specification is available as a PDF (normative reference) and as a concise Markdown summary.

 Versions